“If you sell information products, are you responsible for your customers’ results?”

-- You go through the entire course, but you don’t even try to implement what you learned.
+- You go through the entire course, but you don’t implement what you learned.

 - You go through the course, do your best to implement everything you learned, and ask for help from the seller if you don’t understand something.